-Part I - Applicant/Recipient In formati on
+Part I - Applicant/Recipient Information

 1. Name of CDBG Applicant or Recipient:

-2. Indicate if this is: Initial Report ☐ Updated Report ☐
+2. Indicate if this is:

 3. Grant Number (if Updated Report):

 4. Project Funding:

 a.
-CDBG Amount Requested or Received: \$ ·····
+CDBG Amount Requested or Received: \$

 b.
 Program Income to be used: \$

 c.
 TOTAL CDBG Assistance: \$

-Part II - Threshold Determi nation
+Part II - Threshold Deter mination

 Yes No

-1. Does the amount listed above at Part I, 4c exceed \$200,000?
+1. Does the amount listed above at Part I, 4c exceed \$200,000? ٥ 0

-2. Have you received or applied for any other HUD assistance that when added to 4c exceeds \$200,000?
+2. 2.
+Have you received or applied for any other HUD assistance that when added to 4c exceeds \$200,000?

-he answer to either Part II, 1 or Part II, 2 is YES, then you must consclosure Report (you do not need to sign below, signature in this case is nainder (Part III throu gh VI) of the
+If the answer to either Part II, 1 or Part II, 2 is YES, then you must complete the remainder (Part III through VI) of the Disclosure Report (you do not need to sign below, signature in this case is in Part VI).

-ΒL If the answer to both Part II, 1 and Part II, 2 is NO, then you are not required to complete the remainder of this Report, BUT you must sign the following Certification and include the Report in your Application for CDBG and/or CHIP assistance.
+If the answer to both Part II, 1 and Part II, 2 is NO, then you are not required to complete the remainder of this Report, BUT you must sign the following Certification and include the Report in your Application for CDBG and/or CHIP assistance.

 CE RTIFICATION

-Ιh ereby certify that this information is true:
+Ιh I hereby certify that this information is true:

 (Si gnature of Certifying Official) (Date)

-(Ty /ped or Printed Name and Title)
+- (Ту ped or Printed Name and Title)